 When spending abroad on your Amex a charge of 2.99% is applied to their base rate per transaction.
 While the exchange rate changes throughout the day, American Express sets a single daily benchmark rate, and at a relatively high rate, so if there are movements in your favour you won’t benefit.
 We had a look at data from August to December 2019 for travellers spending on their UK Amex in both Euros and American Dollars, and the average margin added to the base rate fee was 0.5%.
 Ultimately, the total charge for using your Amex abroad is 3.5% per transaction.

-Currensea gives you access to the best rates at only 0.5% above the FX base rate on the Essential plan, saving you at least 85% on every transaction, and 0% on the Premium and Elite plans, saving you 100% on every transaction.
+Currensea the UK's best rated travel debit card gives you access to the best rates at only 0.5% above the FX base rate on the Essential plan, saving you at least 85% on every transaction, and 0% on the Premium and Elite plans, saving you 100% in FX fees on every transaction.

-When calculating Avios prices we will use the most expensive per point price, so if you save up your Currensea savings and buy in bulk you could get more miles for your money.
+When calculating Avios prices we will use the most expensive per point price, so if you save up your Currensea travel debit card savings and buy in bulk you could get more miles for your money.

 The blue British Airways Amex card is the entry-level card for collecting Avios, there are no annual fees associated with the card and you earn a flat rate of 1 Avios per £1 spent.